 Spider SF-1000D Overview

-Spider Farmer released a slightly altered version of SF-1000, called SF-1000D.
+The SF LED grow lights released a slightly altered version of SF-1000, called SF-1000D.

-The PPF efficacy of SF-1000D is around 1.9 to 2 μmol/J, around 80% of that of Spider Farmer SF-1000.
+The PPF efficacy of SF-1000D is around 1.9 to 2 μmol/J, about 80% of that of Spider Farmer SF-1000.

 Summary & Conclusion